Version date: January 13, 2023

 - In connection with any printed alumni directory or related materials that we prepare from time to time for distribution among alumni and firm lawyers.

 Under the General Data Protection Regulation, Firm serves as the controller of the personal data you provide us.
 If at any point you believe your personal data is incorrect you can request to see this information and have it corrected or deleted.
 If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer Craig Jones (DPO@sullcrom.com), who will investigate the matter.

-For members in the European Union (EU), we may transfer your personal data from the European Economic Area (EEA) to countries outside of the EEA, including the United States, in accordance with this policy and applicable laws.
+For members in the European Union (EU) or the UK, we may transfer your personal data from the European Economic Area (EEA) or the UK to countries outside of the EEA or the UK (as applicable), including the United States, in accordance with this policy and applicable laws.
 By submitting your personal data, you are agreeing to this transfer, storing and processing of the information.
-For example, if a non-EU user does a Directory search or views your profile, your personal data will, in effect, be transferred outside the EU.
+For example, if a non-EU or non-UK user does a Directory search or views your profile, your personal data will, in effect, be transferred outside the EU or the UK.
 We have no control over another user’s usage of your personal data.

-Additionally, we may transfer your information to a service provider and/or Firm’s system/server located outside of the EEA.
+Additionally, we may transfer your information to a service provider and/or Firm’s system/server located outside of the EEA or the UK.
 In this case, the transfer, data protection and privacy measures in place are in accordance with the General Data Protection Regulation, as well as, other laws and regulations in the member state in which you are located.

 We implement security safeguards designed to protect your data, such as HTTPS.
 We regularly monitor our systems for possible vulnerabilities and attacks.
 However, we cannot warrant the security of any information that you send us.
 There is no guarantee that data may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or managerial safeguards.